sipwise/ngcp-admin-ui/doc/DATA-LAYER.md

         // unique name of a Store Generator in current module
         name: 'emailTemplatesList',

-        // means that we have to cache backend data in a certant way for some requests to backend
+        // means that we have to cache backend data in a certain way for some requests to backend
         // it's used to provide proper data look for AuiSelectLazy infinite scroll
         accumulateData: true,

-        // base config options for "apiGetList" undelaying function
+        // base config options for "apiGetList" underlying function
         apiOptions: {
             // ngcp API entrypoint
             resource: 'emailtemplates'